 Book Description

 Secondhand.
-Good condition.
-Wear to book corners and edges.
-Book corners now reinforced with book tape.
+Very good condition.
+Minor wear to book corners and edges.
 Pages have started to sun.
+Dust jacket has light creasing at edges and spine.

 Christina Stead was a hugely unapproachable person who detested self-revelation and, late in life, destroyed many of her private papers.